rubygems/guides/setting-up-multifactor-authentication.md

 ## Authentication levels

-When you register a new device or enable MFA for the first time, we will enable MFA only for UI.
+When you register a new device or enable MFA for the first time, we will enable MFA for both the UI and the API.
 If you go to the _profile edit_ page again, in the _multifactor authentication_ section, you will see a dropdown menu with three options:

 - **Disabled**: disables MFA.
-Please delete rubygems.org account from you authenticator app after disabling.
+Please delete rubygems.org account from your authenticator app after disabling.
 - **UI only**: sign in from browser and disabling MFA will require OTP code.
 - **UI and API**: `gem signin`, `push`, `owner --add` and `owner --remove` will require OTP code.